PeterKwesiAnsah/hack-assembler/README.md

 # Hack Assembler

 An assembler for an HDL-like symbolic code called the Hack machine language described in the [Elements of Computing Systems (Nand2Tetris)](https://mitpress.mit.edu/books/elements-computing-systems-second-edition).
-The assembler converts symbolic programs into their binary representations in ASCII for the Hack computer, written in C.
+The assembler, written in C converts symbolic programs into their binary representations in ASCII for the Hack computer.

 ## How does it work?